Savings Through Innovation

 The Uxbridge High School serves 600 students in grades 9-12.
-This is a dense school with a variety of classroom sizes.
-A two story central corridor lobby serves as a “commons” gathering area that is well-lit and thoughtfully arranged.
+This is a compact school with a variety of classroom sizes.
+A two story central corridor lobby serves as a "commons" gathering area that provides ample natural light and is thoughtfully arranged.
 The building includes a well-designed auditorium and stage.
 The flexibility of the school is enhanced with the use of a moveable partition in select classrooms.

 Designed by Flansburgh Architects

 The West Bridgewater Middle/High School serves 625 students in grades 7-12.
 This cost effective building features highly utilized and flexible break out spaces and common areas, including a "Google" stair area for informal gathering.
 This school has a "looped" courtyard layout that brings in plenty of natural light.
 This building closely follows MSBA space guidelines.